Radhakrishna-guntur/docker-demo/README.md

 **Why do you Need Docker?**

-1. One of the primary challenges was ensuring compatibility with the underlying operating system.
+1.One of the primary challenges was ensuring compatibility with the underlying operating system.
 Additionally, conflicts between services and their required libraries or dependencies on the OS—where one service needed a particular version of a library and another required a different version.

 2.Another significant obstacle was the time-consuming process of setting up development environments for new team members.

-3. Different Dev,Test, Staging, Prod Environments.
+3.Different Dev,Test, Staging, Prod Environments.

+**Why Use Docker?**

+Docker oﬀers numerous advantages for developers and operations teams:

+1.Consistency: Ensures applications run the same way in development, testing, and production environments.
+2.Isolation: Containers are isolated from each other and the host system, improving security and reducing conflicts.
+3.Portability: Containers can run on any system that supports Docker, regardless of the underlying infrastructure.
+4.Eﬃciency: Containers share the host system's OS kernel, making them more lightweight than traditional virtual machines.
+5.Scalability: Easy to scale applications horizontally by running multiple containers.
+6.Version Control: Docker images can be versioned, allowing for easy rollbacks and updates.

 **What Are Containers?**